Reasons Why Project Management Is a Good Job

 Every Day Is Different

-This is the thing I like best about project management.
+This is the thing we like best about project management.
 Every day is different, and the job is so varied.
 You’d be hard pushed in my opinion to find something that gives you as much exposure to different business areas and allows you to work with so many different process and stakeholders.